Lazy Tiramisu Recipe

 Steps:

-1. Beat egg yolks and sugar (with vanilla beans, if any) until quite combined.
+1. Beat eggs, egg yolks and sugar (with vanilla beans, if any) until quite combined.

 2. On top of a double boiler, beat egg yolks and sugar on a simmering water until mixture is fluffy and light in colour.
 It should look very aerated.
 If the bowl becomes too hot, you can take it on and off the heat.
 This is an important step to make sabayon.
 Your sabayon should be done when sugar is dissolved (not grainy) and mixture is doubled, falls like a ribbon and considerably thickened.
 Allow to cool slightly before mixing mascarpone.
 Depending on the speed of your hand mixer, slower hand mixer may take almost as long as 10 minutes.